planetlabs/notebooks/README.md

 1. Maps the docker container's ```8888``` port to your system's ```8888``` port.
 This makes the container available to your host systems web browser.

-1. Maps a host system path ```$PWD\jupyter-notebooks``` to the docker containers working directory.
-This ensures that the notebooks you create, edit, and save are available on your host system, and are not *destroyed* when the you exit the container.
+1. Maps a host system path ```$PWD``` to the docker containers working  directory.
+This ensures that the notebooks you create, edit, and save are available on your host system under the `jupyter-notebooks` sub-directory and are not *destroyed* when the you exit the container.
+This also allows for running tests in the `tests` sub-directory.

 1. Starts in an interactive terminal and is accessible through http://localhost:8888.